Project M - 1000 samples, 100 schools, one great big experiment

 Diamond Light Source produces one of the brightest lights on planet earth, in the form of X-ray beams which allow us to understand the atomic structure of materials.
 Scientists come from all over the UK and further afield to use these X-rays to make better drugs, understand the natural world, and create futuristic materials.

-Secondary school students from all over the UK are taking part in Diamond's largest citizen science experiment helping us understand calcium carbonate.
-The experiment is aimed at A-level chemists and science clubs at KS3/4/5, and was carried out in two sessions of 45 minutes at least one week apart.
+Secondary school students from all over the UK took part in Diamond's largest citizen science experiment helping us understand calcium carbonate.
+The experiment was aimed at A-level chemists and science clubs at KS3/4/5 and was carried out in two sessions of 45 minutes at least one week apart.

 Please also note that there are opportunities available to visit Diamond as part of our Schools Program